aajonusnet/aajonusnet/texts/Newsletters/Vaccines, All Harmful Or Some Beneficial?.md

 should go back to work and forget my misgivings.
 On a few occasions, I encountered fear.
 Colleagues tried to avoid me.
 They felt they could be labeled with "guilt by association."
-All in all, though, I behaved myself.I made sure I didn't create problems for myself.
+All in all, though, I behaved myself.
+I made sure I didn't create problems for myself.

 Q: If vaccines actually do harm, why are they given?